Your Number one resource for Intermittent Catheters

 An Intermittent Urinary Catheter is a medical device that is used to empty the bladder.
 The use of an intermittent catheter is designed for patients that are unable to urinate naturally.
 Intermittent Catheters typically have a drainage bag to capture urine.

-Types Of Intermittent Catheters We Carry
+What Types Of Intermittent Catheters Do We Carry?

 Some types of intermittent Catheters we carry are manufactured by Cure Medical, Bard, Hollister, Coloplast and Rochester Medical.
 We constantly evaluate the products we carry in stock to ensure we offer only the best brand name catheters for your needs.